gbmhunter/blog/content/pcb-design/component-packages/sc-76-component-package/_index.md

 type: "page"
 ---

-SC-76 is a synonym for the link:../sod-323-component-package[SOD-323 component package].
+SC-76 is a synonym for the [SOD-323 component package](../sod-323-component-package).